 Afternoon photographers like me couldn't go anywhere near the quake damaged church, having to coolpix into direct sunlight, not ideal, as the best quake pics were side views of the quake toppled tower & damaged nave roof, which I was unable to do.

 Before the quake we'd visited impressive, rural St John's, but post quake, fenced siege mentality, internet scum & begging put me off Hororata.
-Our Hororata coolpix trip was disappointing, as we couldn't see St John's properly & were insulted by fence signage on the church siege fence.
+Our Hororata coolpix trip was disappointing, as we couldn't see St John's properly & were irritated by signs on the church cordon fence.

 13.11.10.
 Quake tilted & decapitated Darfield war memorial, Canterbury Plains